RouninMedia/DOCSS/README.md

 The **two** primary defining characteristics of DOCSS are that:

-1. the style author groups elements and classes by style declaration, rather than grouping style declarations by element or class; and
+1. the style author groups elements and classes by style declaration, rather than grouping style declarations by element, class or id; and

 2. the stylesheet is broken down into sub-sections, such that the entire document *resembles* a collection of smaller, self-contained stylesheets.